odoo/documentation/accounting/others/configuration/account_type.rst

 An account type is a name or code given to an account that indicates the account's purpose.

-In Odoo, Account Types are used for information purpose, to generate country-specific legal reports, set the rules to close a fiscal year and generate opening entries.
+In Twenty20, Account Types are used for information purpose, to generate country-specific legal reports, set the rules to close a fiscal year and generate opening entries.

 Basically Account types categorize general account with some specific category according to its behaviour or purpose.

-Which are the account types in Odoo ?
+Which are the account types in Twenty20 ?
 =====================================

-Odoo covers all accounting types.
+Twenty20 covers all accounting types.
 Therefore, you cannot create new account types.
 Just pick the one related to your account.

 +-----------------------------+